Everyone deserves to get the best possible experience at our museum on a day out. Here's how we're making it more accessible.

 By boat – follow the Shropshire Union Canal all the way to the museum.
 We have some visitor moorings available in the docks.

-By road – follow the brown signs for Boat Museum.
+By road – The museum's postcode is CH65 4FW.
+Follow the local brown signs for Boat Museum.
 Once you have come off the M53 roundabout onto Oil Sites Road, look for the National Waterways Museum sign on the left-hand side and turn left into South Pier Road.
 The entrance to the car park is on the right-hand side opposite the museum entrance.

 Our large visitor car park is opposite the main building with accessible bays marked with level access to the main doorway.